-Sausage egg casserole without bread is a simple dish that can make a weeks worth of keto breakfasts at once.
+This low-carb sausage egg and cheese casserole without bread is a simple dish that can make a week’s worth of keto breakfasts at once.
 Just reheat a square serving for quick morning meals on the go.

 The low carb breakfast casserole comes together quickly.
 It’s a nice egg and sausage casserole without bread which is unlike many of the higher carb recipes.

-Either ground sausage or links can be used in the recipe.
+For this specific recipe, either ground sausage or links can be used.
 It’s just a matter of preference or what you happen to have on hand.
 You’ll just want to brown the sausage first.

 The sausage and egg casserole is then baked until brown on top.
-I bake at 350°F for about 20 to 30 minutes.
+I bake it at 350°F for about 20-30 minutes.

 This easy egg and sausage casserole is also a nice dish to make for brunch.
 You can even slow cook it in a casserole crock pot which will also keep it warm while serving.